Case Study: Yerrrspace Pop-Up Series

 • 100+ submissions to the YerrrSpace Artist Directory

-• Measurable sales, social media traction, and press engagement
+• Tangible outcomes: vendor sales, increased social media engagement, and press coverage.

 Campaign Type: Event Marketing Campaign